Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

-In Fig.~\ref{f3} (b), we show the behavior of the maximum of entanglement generated during evolution with the assistance of the atomic motion.
-We find that when the velocity of atoms is large enough, the maximum of concurrence for the $\kappa$-deformed spacetime case and that for the Minkowski spacetime case behaves differently even the spacetime deformation parameter is relative large.
-This result is completely different from that shown in Fig.~\ref{R4} (b).
-Moreover, in the Minkowski spacetime the maximum of concurrence is irrespective of velocity and remains a constant, see Fig.~\ref{f3} (b), which is also given by Eq.~(\ref{uniformlyMAB}).
-In addition, as the velocity increases, the maximum of concurrence presents an increasing difference between the $\kappa$-deformed spacetime case and the Minkowski spacetime case.
-It tells us that when the velocity is large enough, the entanglement behaviors of two atoms in principle can be used to distinctly discriminate these two universes even the spacetime deformation parameter, $\kappa$, is relative large.
+Fig.~\ref{f3} (b) shows the behavior of the maximum entanglement generated during evolution with the assistance of atomic motion.
+We find that when the velocity of atoms is sufficiently large, the maximum of concurrence of the $\kappa$-deformed and Minkowski spacetime cases behaves differently even when the spacetime deformation parameter is relatively large.
+This result indicates that velocity will affect the difference in the maximum of concurrence between these two spacetimes compared with that shown in Fig.~\ref{R4} (b).
+Moreover, in the Minkowski spacetime, the maximum of concurrence is irrespective of velocity and remains a constant, see Fig.~\ref{f3} (b) and Eq.~(\ref{uniformlyMAB}).
+The aforementioned phenomenon indicates that, when the velocity is sufficiently large, in principle, the entanglement behavior of two atoms can be used to distinctly discriminate these two universes even when the spacetime deformation parameter $\kappa$ is relatively large.